growupkuriyama-hub/lean_cfg_project/README.md

 1. preparing an online companion blueprint with links to declarations and CI logs;
 2. preparing an artifact snapshot or release tag corresponding to the paper;
 3. investigating finite generated residual concept bases for fixed-`h` substitutable context-free languages;
+4. developing a separate finite-stopping or finite-algorithm layer if needed;
+5. developing restricted adequacy results for controlled examples or subclasses;
-4. keeping future extensions small and modular.
+6. keeping future extensions small and modular.

 The guiding principle is to keep each Lean extension compatible with the no-`sorry` / no-project-level-`axiom` CI discipline, and to distinguish clearly between checked formalization results and open mathematical problems.

+---

+## Citation / artifact note

+This repository is an evolving research artifact.
+A public release tag, archived artifact snapshot, and paper-specific DOI may be added once the corresponding paper version and repository state are frozen.